Posted on Leave a comment

 There are lots of techy ways that you can come up with ideas for your blog.
 I like Answer the Public, where you can type in a keyword and it gives you loads of different questions that people have asked around that word.
 There are also some great keyword research tools.
 My favourite is Neil Patel’s Ubersuggest.
 Buzzsumo is also a great tool if you want to find out what kind of content does well in your industry.

-I hope that’s given you food for thought – if you want a whole heap of topic ideas for your blog that are ready to go, my new eBook is out now.
-It’s called ’50 blog post ideas for your business’ and does just what it says on the tin.
+I hope that’s given you food for thought – if you want a whole heap of topic ideas for your blog that are ready to go, sign up for my mailing list, and I’ll send you a free copy of my eBook ’50 blog topic ideas for your business’ as a thank you.

 Further resources